foobara/foobara/README.md

-Foobara is a software framework with a focus on projects that have a complicated business domain.
-It accomplishes this by helping to build projects that are command-centric and discoverable, as well as some other features that aid in the mission.
+Foobara is a software framework to help you encapsulate your high-level domain operations in commands, and automatically expose machine-readable formal metadata about those commands so that integration code can be decoupled and abstracted away.

+This, as well as some other features of foobara, help manage domain complexity and produce more flexible systems with better management of domain complexity.

 You can watch a video that gives a good overview of what Foobara is and its goals here:
 [Introduction to the Foobara software framework](https://youtu.be/SSOmQqjNSVY)